OpenDebates/Erin/docs/installation/bot.rst

 ::

-    $ enigma -V    # This should show the current version. enigma 0.1.0.dev0
+    $ erin -V    # This should show the current version. erin 0.1.0.dev0

 For Developers
 ==============